anjelammcgraw/RHLF-with-PPO-Training/README.md

 # 🤖 RLHF: Reinforcement from Human Feedback In Practice

 In this repo, we'll be working toward reducing toxicity in a base model.
 The base model we'll be using is the Zephyr-7b-alpha model!
-This project was done during Week 4 of AI Makerspace's LLM Engineering Cohort 2 (LLME2).

 ### ⚙️The colab links to the code are found below and will also be included in this repo